 Best for Home Use

 The RS120 II will satisfy even the most exacting customer.
-The effective range of these earphones is rather big, so you will be able to use them everywhere you want without any quality losses.
-Their main advantage over the infrared headphones is that these headphones don't need clear space between the transmitter and the receiver.
-By the way, the FM transmitter supports multiple output connections.
-You can buy several earphones and set the radio frequency so they would all receive the same signal.
-This is an excellent option if several people need to use headphones or if you have children and do not want to be disturbed by the sound of the television set while they are playing video games.
+The effective range of these earphones is rather big, allowing you to use them comfortably virtually everywhere without any quality losses.
+The main advantage of the RS120 II over infrared headphones is that these headphones don't need clear space between the transmitter and the receiver.
+What's more, the FM transmitter supports multiple output connections - you can buy several earphones and set the radio frequency so that they all receive the same signal.
+This can be a handy option if several people in your home need to use headphones and or if you have children and do not want to be disturbed by the sound of the television set while they are playing video games.

 Nuanced and Clear Audio

 You can seldom go too wrong with Sony headphones and the MDR-RF811RK model isn't a bad example of that.
 Considering the price tag that the product comes with, you'd think that these headphones are mid-range at best, with the usual mid-range specs and performance.
 But that isn't entirely the case here.
 Sure, the model will unlikely blow your mind, you just don't get that at this price range.
 But it might just be able to pleasantly surprise you.